zacronos/rets-client/README.md

 ## Implementation Notes

-This interface uses promises, and future development plans include an optional stream-based interface for better performance with large datasets and/or large objects.
+This interface uses promises, and an optional stream-based interface for better performance with large search results.
+Future development will include an optional stream-based interface for large objects.

 This library is written primarily in CoffeeScript, but may be used just as easily in a Node app using Javascript or CoffeeScript.
 Promises in this module are provided by [Bluebird](https://github.com/petkaantonov/bluebird).